sigp/lighthouse/book/src/ui-configuration.md

     When Siren has successfully started, you should see the log `LOG [NestApplication] Nest application successfully started +118ms`, indicating that Siren has started.

-4. Siren is now accessible at `https://<the-servers-ip>:4443` (if you used the above mentioned docker run command and exposed the container's port `443` on the host's port `4443`).
+4. Siren is now accessible at `https://<the-servers-ip>` (when used with `--net=host`.
+Power users can choose not to do that and expose Siren on any other port; internally it will be running on port 80 (plain, behind nginx), port 3000 (plain, direct) and port 443 (with SSL, behind nginx)).
 You will get a warning about an invalid certificate, this can be safely ignored.

 Advanced users can mount their own certificates or disable SSL altogether, see the `SSL Certificates` section below.